meowmeowxw/lattice-based-attacks/README.md

 # Introduction to Lattice-based Attacks

-In this [report](./lattice_based_attacks.pdf) I analyzed various attacks on RSA and ECDSA based on lattices.
+In the [essay](./lattice_based_attacks.pdf) different attacks on RSA and ECDSA based on lattice reduction algorithms are discussed.

-The attacks implemented in sagemath are the following
+The attacks implemented in SageMath are:

 | Script | Description|
 | --- | --- |